Ferlab-Ste-Justine/clin-docs/docs/qlin_genetic/filters_manager/filters_manager.md

 ## Delete All Queries

-When there is more than one query, the **Clear All** hyperlink allows you to delete all queries with a single click.
+When there is more than one query, the **Clear all** hyperlink allows you to delete all queries with a single click.

 ### Field Visibility